AntonBergaker/BinaryBundle/README.md

 ## Importing
 [Import the package to your project using NuGet.](https://www.nuget.org/packages/BinaryBundle/)

-## Marking a class for serialization
+## Marking a type for serialization
-To inform BinaryBundle that it should add `Serialize()` and `Deserialize()` methods to a class or struct, mark it with the `[BinaryBundle]` attribute.
+To inform BinaryBundle that it should add `Serialize()` and `Deserialize()` methods to a class, record or struct, mark it with the `[BinaryBundle]` attribute.
 The type also needs to have a `partial` modifier so that code can be added to it.
 ```csharp
 [BinaryBundle]
 public partial class SimpleClass {
     public int IntField;
 }
 ```
-BinaryBundle will create a `Serialize()` and `Deserialize()` method for this class, as well make the class implement `IBundleSerializable`.
+BinaryBundle will create a `Serialize()` and `Deserialize()` method for this type, as well make the type implement `IBundleSerializable`.
 Since these fields are set from normal C# methods, they can not be marked `readonly`.

-## Writing a serializable class to a binary format
+## Writing a serializable type to a binary format
 You can now write the class to a binary format using the generated methods with the included `BundleDefaultWriter` and `BundleDefaultReader` classes.
 These are small wrappers around the standard library `BinaryWriter` and `BinaryReader` classes.
 If you want to use your own custom reader/writer, that's outlined here: [Using your own Reader, Writer and Interface](#Using-your-own-reader-writer-and-interface)
 ```csharp
 var bytes = new byte[0xFF];